raunak-ali/Agentic_AI-Article-series/Article1_Chapter2.md

 ***

 ## 🔹 2.
-How Do LLMs Work (High-level Architecture)
+How Do LLMs Work (Architecture Basics)

-Most modern LLMs are based on the Transformer architecture, introduced by Google in 2017.
-Here’s the basic idea:
-# TODO:- Add more to the architecture
-- Text is broken into tokens (smaller chunks of words or subwords).
-- The model uses self-attention to figure out how those tokens relate to each other.
-  For example, in the sentence “The bank by the river”, the model can correctly link “bank” with riverbank, not finance.
-- By stacking many of these attention layers, the model builds a nuanced understanding of language and can generate coherent, context-aware responses.
+At the core of most modern LLMs is the **Transformer architecture** (Vaswani et al., 2017).
+Unlike older models that processed text one word at a time, transformers look at whole sequences in parallel and figure out which words matter most to each other.

+Here are the essentials:

+- **Embeddings** – Words (or tokens) are turned into numerical vectors that capture meaning.
+- **Positional Encoding** – Adds information about word order (since transformers don’t read sequentially by default).
+- **Self-Attention** – Each word decides which other words in the sentence it should *pay attention* to.
+- **Multi-Head Attention** – Multiple attention mechanisms run in parallel, capturing different patterns (syntax, context, semantics).
+- **Feed-Forward Layers + Residuals** – Nonlinear layers stacked deep, with shortcut connections to keep training stable.
+- **Output Layer** – Predicts the most likely next token, repeating the process to generate full sentences.

+That’s the backbone: a stack of transformer blocks working together, with **more layers = more power**.

 📖 Want to dig deeper?
 Microsoft has a great explainer here: Large Language Models Explained